Please do not hesitate to call me at (201) 664-8855 if you cannot find an answer to your question.

 Essentially, the probate process is legally proving the validity of the Will and officially appointing the executor named in the Will.
-And, going through the process streamlines and simplifies the task of acting on the deceased’s wishes for their estate.
+Going through the process streamlines and simplifies the task of acting on the deceased’s wishes for their estate.

 If probate is necessary, the process begins by presenting the original Will, a certified copy of the death certificate, and a list of names and addresses of the closest next of kin to the County Surrogate where the decedent lived at the time of death.